alpha-unito/streamflow/docs/source/operations.rst

 Binding steps and deployments
 -----------------------------

-Each entry in the ``bindings`` contains a ``step`` directive referring to a specific step in the workflow, and a ``target`` directive refering to a deployment entry in the ``deployments`` section of the StreamFlow file.
+Each entry in the ``bindings`` contains a ``step`` directive referring to a specific step in the workflow, and a ``target`` directive referring to a deployment entry in the ``deployments`` section of the StreamFlow file.

 Each step can refer to either a single command or a nested sub-workflow.
 Steps are uniquely identified by means of a Posix-like path, where each simple task is mapped to a file and each sub-workflow is mapped to a folder.
 In partiuclar, the most external workflow description is always mapped to the root folder ``/``.
 Considering the example reported :ref:`above <Write your workflow>`, you should specify ``/compile`` in the ``step`` directive to identify the ``compile`` step, or ``/`` to identify the entire workflow.

 The ``target`` directive binds the step with a specific service in a StreamFlow deployment.
-As discussed in the :doc:`architecture section <architecture>`, complex deployments can contain multple services, which represent the unit of binding in StreamFlow.
+As discussed in the :doc:`architecture section <architecture>`, complex deployments can contain multiple services, which represent the unit of binding in StreamFlow.
 The best way to identify services in a deployment strictly depends on the deployment specification itself.
 For example, in DockerCompose it is quite straightforward to uniquely identify each service by using its key in the ``services`` dictionary.
 Conversely, in Kubernetes we explicitly require users to label containers in a Pod with a unique identifier through the ``name`` attribute, in order to unambiguously identify them at deploy time.

 Simpler deployments like single Docker or Singularity containers do not need a service layer, since the deployment contains a single service that is automatically uniquely identified.